Our Team

 Launch ABA Team

-Meaghan is an Assistant Clinical Supervisor and the Clinic Supervisor at Launch.
+Meaghan is an Assistant Clinical Supervisor at Launch.
 She is a Board Certified Behaviour Analyst (BCBA) who has been working in the field since 2013.
 She has experience working with children and youth with ASD, speech and developmental delays as well as challenging or interfering behaviours.
 She has a Master’s Degree in Applied Disability Studies specializing in Applied Behaviour Analysis from Brock University.
 Meaghan has worked closely with Carobeth Zorzos since 2013 and with Joan Broto since 2017.

 She has experience delivering and supervising ABA in home-based, centre-based, school-based and childcare settings.
 Meaghan has experience encouraging and attending regular school meetings for her clients in order to maintain a collaborative and inter-professional approach to treatment.
 This enables regular progress and goal updates as well as ongoing discussion of behaviour challenges.